Measurable space

 In mathematics, a measurable space or Borel space is a basic object in measure theory.
 It consists of a set and a σ-algebra, which defines the subsets that will be measured.

+It captures and generalises intuitive notions such as length, area, and volume with a set $X$ of 'points' in the space, but regions of the space are the elements of the σ-algebra, since the intuitive measures are not usually defined for points.
+The algebra also captures the relationships that might be expected of regions: that a region can be defined as an intersection of other regions, a union of other regions, or the space with the exception of another region.

 Definition

 Consider a set $X$ and a σ-algebra $\mathcal F$ on $X.$ Then the tuple $(X, \mathcal F)$ is called a measurable space.
+The elements of $\mathcal F$ are called measurable sets within the measurable space.

 Note that in contrast to a measure space, no measure is needed for a measurable space.